sethsandaru/snorlax/README.md

 # The Snorlax Application

-The Snorlax Application is a simple API app for PHPStorm.
+The Snorlax Application is a simple API app to validate E2E data from [DocKing](https://github.com/shipsaas/docking).

 ## Tech Stack